FOR IMMEDIATE RELEASE

 CONTACT: Greg Law. +44 844 826 0344 firstname.lastname@example.org

-- Debugging may be the unglamorous side of software development, but it hugely dominates the process.
-NIST estimates that bugs represent 80% of the cost of software development, at a cost to the US economy of $60bn per year .
+Debugging may be the unglamorous side of software development, but it hugely dominates the process - bugs account for 80% of the cost of software development .

-- UndoDB allows the entire program state to be wound back to any point in the recorded execution history, yet records with a slow-down over native execution of just 1.7x - significantly faster than competing solutions, some of which have a recording slow-down of up to 40,000x
+UndoDB allows the entire program state to be wound back to any point in its execution history, yet records with a slow-down over native execution of just 70% (this compares with over 5,000,000% for some other reversible debugging solutions).

 Jacob Rideout works on the KDE project.
 He says of UndoDB: